 As a child Emery found the book Born Free by naturalist, artist and author Joy Adamson in her grandmother’s bookshelf.
 The accounts of a woman who walked with lions instilled a life long ambition of caring for animals and their natural habitat.

-Her most recent book Yuka & The Forest, printed on 100% recycled paper stock, raised awareness of the continuous demise of our woodlands, while reminding us that cultures like that of Japan, which are deeply embedded in nature, have been able to preserve much of their natural habitat by having fostered an interconnected value system.
-30% of profits were donated to The World Wide Fund For Nature, working in the field of wilderness preservation and the reduction of human impact on the environment.
+Her most recent book Yuka & The Forest, (printed on 100% recycled paper with 30% of profits donated to the WWF, working in the field of wilderness preservation and the reduction of human impact on the environment), raised awareness of the continuous demise of our woodlands, while reminding us that cultures like that of Japan, which are deeply embedded in nature, have been able to preserve much of their natural habitat by having fostered an interconnected value system.

 While trying to inspire, inform as well as campaign for renewed legislation, we have implemented and continue to develop a more responsible and sustainable working practice: Environmental-Policy.pdf